rlaw23/rlaw23.github.io/my_portfolio/my_portfolio.markdown

 Here you can find further description of my work experience and my technical capabilities.

-I am passionate about emerging technologies and a competent programmer.
+Beside years of experience in the financial sector, I am also passionate about emerging technologies and a competent programmer.

 ---

 ## Job Highlights

-1. Global Markets front office - Business management
-2. Structured products and derivatives desks - Middle office
-3. Project management
-    - new market setup, system upgrades, regulatory requirement changes
-    - business analysis
-    - stakeholder management
-4. Hands-on developing automation
-5. Regulatory reporting (HKTR & MAS)
+Please refer to my CV.
+Will further elaborate in interviews.

 ---